Make no mistake – photography is an art form. It is a creative endeavor and it cannot be broken down into analytical numbers or geometric shapes.

 While there is no consistent formula for photography, thinking about geometry, more specifically, the use and presence of lines, can really transform your work and elevate it to the next level.
 It is important to note though, as I expressed above, the use of lines and geometry in your compositions is simply a concept.
 It is not a fix-all or something that can be applied to every single shooting scenario.
 Not every image has to follow certain guidelines to be well-balanced, pleasing to the eye, and dynamic.

 When lines are used effectively, they help you create complex, but simple compositions that are pleasing to the eye.
-They give your images direction, which is extremely important.
+They provide direction to your images, which is extremely important.
 We will review the Rule of Thirds, the effectiveness of leading lines, how to use lines to arrange your composition, and more.
 We will review this one simple compositional technique, but it is undoubtedly one of the most important.
 Next time you are in the field, think about the ‘art’ of seeing and practice looking for lines and shapes.
 The more you intentionally look for compositions and scenes, the easier and easier it will become.

 Rule of Thirds